The Trinity Doctrine Destroys the Faith of Christ

 Then I heard another voice from heaven saying, "COME OUT OF HER, my people, so you will not take part in her sins and so you will not receive her plagues – Revelation 18:4

-Do you believe Yahshua had "faith" as a "God/man," or had faith as a man?See results without voting
+Do you believe that Christ was a God-man, or a man?See results without voting

 - Jesus Christ was a Man just like You and I